Kristine W: Early life

 Kristine W was born in Pasco, Washington, where she and her three siblings were raised by her mother, a jazz singer and guitarist who went by the name Donna Lee.
 Kristine W expressed an interest in music at a very young age.
-Her grandmother was a classically trained violinist and pianist, and taught Kristine how to play the piano.
+Her grandmother was a classically trained violinist and pianist who taught Kristine how to play the piano.
 At age 9, Kristine also began playing the saxophone, and it was from her mother that Kristine developed an interest in jazz.
 Growing up, Kristine would regularly perform in church and for seniors at a local retirement home, which she has stated helped her to overcome her stage fright.
 Regarding her musical influence, Kristine W fell in love with house music after hearing it played frequently in Canada when her mother would perform at resorts there.

 From an early age, it was clear Kristine had an aptitude for performing.
 Throughout middle and high school, Kristine frequently competed in talent shows, and she won numerous awards in the Northwest after competing in jazz choir ensembles as an improvisational soloist.
 At age 16, she won a state talent show singing the Donna Summer song, “Last Dance”.
 This led her to enter pageants, which she excelled at.
 After winning the titles of Miss Tri-Cities and Miss Washington, Kristine competed in the Miss America pageant, where she won a preliminary swimsuit and NFT award.
 Her winnings were designated for education, so she enrolled at the University of Nevada in Las Vegas and began pursuing her musical dreams.
 Her mentor, John R. Lewis, helped Kristine W to form a band called Kristine and the Sting, with whom she recorded an indie album called Show and Tell.
 The band was a local favorite, amassing numerous awards.
 After the release of Show and Tell, Kristine began traveling to California to work with an R&B production house.
 The songs she would record with them eventually became the material for her first album, The Perfect Beat, self-released in 1994.